-The profit for the financial year, as shown in the Statement of Profit or Loss and Other Comprehensive Income was \$91,312 (2020: \$274,177).
+The result for the financial year, as shown in the Statement of Profit or Loss and Other Comprehensive Income was a loss \$91,233 (2021: profit of \$91,312).

 State of Affairs

 In the opinion of the Directors, there were no significant changes in the state of affairs of AACPL that occurred during the financial year under review not otherwise disclosed in this report or the financial statements.